mantidproject/mantid/dev-docs/source/GettingStarted/GettingStartedCondaWindows.rst

     * To build the unit tests use: ``ninja AllTests``

 * In Visual Studio:
-    * Open Visual Studio using ``visual-studio_ninja.bat``
+    * Open Visual Studio with ``visual-studio_ninja.bat``, which is found in the build folder
     * Select "win-ninja" from the Configuration dropdown at the top of the screen
-    * Select "Switch between solutions and available views" in the Solution Explorer and click on CMake Targets View
+    * Select "Switch between solutions and available views" in the Solution Explorer and click on "CMake Targets View"
-    * It is recommmended that the option "When cache is out of date" option is set to "Never run configure step automatically" in Tools, Options, CMake
+    * It is recommmended that the "When cache is out of date" option is set to "Never run configure step automatically" in Tools->Options->CMake

 Building and debugging with CLion
 ---------------------------------